-Elkstone is an Ecclesiastical Parish in the county of Staffordshire, created in 1785 from chapelry in Alstonfield Ancient Parish.
+Elkstone is an Ecclesiastical Parish in the county of Staffordshire, created in 1785 from a chapelry in Alstonfield Ancient Parish.

 Other places in the parish include: Upper Elkstone and Lower Elkstone.

 Parish church: St. John the Baptist

 The Imperial Gazetteer of England & Wales 1870